Capital gains tax may be payable when you sell a certain asset (such as shares, land or property) and make a profit.

-Capital gains tax is what you pay when you profit on the sale of certain assets.
-These could be assets you own or that you’ve inherited.
+Capital gains tax is charged on the profit you make from the sale of certain assets.
+These could be assets that you’ve purchased or inherited.

-Capital gains tax applies to shares, land and property, unless it’s your primary residence.
-It may even apply to certain collectibles and personal items depending on what you paid for them.1
+To give you a few examples, capital gains tax might apply to things such as shares, investments, land and property (unless it’s your primary residence), and it may even apply to certain collectibles and personal items, depending on what you paid for them1.

-The good news is if you understand the general ins and outs of capital gains tax in Australia, you could reduce what you pay by up to 50%2.
-We break it down in simple terms.
+The good news is, if you understand the general ins and outs of capital gains tax in Australia, which we explain in more detail below, you could reduce the amount you have to pay2.

-In the instance you have a shared asset—you need to work out each owner’s individual interest in the asset as this is how capital gains and losses are determined for each party involved.4
+In the instance you have a shared asset, you need to work out each owner’s individual interest in the asset, as this is how capital gains and losses are determined

 If you make a profit on an asset, there are instances where you won’t be hit with capital gains tax.